 In the 100s AD, the Egyptian scientist Ptolemy did medical research on how people's eyes worked.
 Ptolemy thought (wrongly) that invisible rays came out of your eyes to hit objects, like radar, instead of light entering your eyes.
 But the most important Roman doctor was Galen (GAY-len), who lived in Pergamom (in modern Turkey) at the same time that Ptolemy was working in Egypt.
 Galen eventually moved to Rome, where he wrote a book about medicine.
 A shortened version of Galen's book was the main medical book that doctors used in Europe for the next thousand years and more.

-Galen repeated a lot of Hippocrates' work on the four humors, but he also added a lot of observations about how the human body worked that he learned from looking at the insides of human bodies.
-He saw the insides of people by looking at wounded soldiers and gladiators.
-And he cut open a lot of animals to see how they worked.
+Like Ptolemy, Galen wrote his book to show that the Skeptics were wrong, and people really could use their senses to understand how the world worked.
+Galen repeated a lot of Hippocrates' ideas about the four humors, which was all wrong, but he also added a lot of observations about how the human body worked that he learned from looking at the insides of human bodies, and some of this was right.
+Galen saw the insides of people by looking at wounded soldiers and gladiators.
+And he cut open a lot of animals including macaques (a kind of monkey) to see how bodies worked.
+Galen wrote the first good description of the different parts of people's eyes.
 Galen certainly knew more about anatomy than Hippocrates did.
-Galen understood that the heart pushed blood around the body, for instance.
+Galen knew what the lungs of people with tuberculosis looked like.
+He understood that the heart pushed blood around the body, for instance.
 But he thought that air entered the blood within the heart, instead of in the lungs.
 Galen knew that nerves controlled the movement of the body, and that people thought with their brains.
-But Galen did not make any real advances in treating people.
-He still thought that blood-letting was a good idea.
+Galen may have invented the use of catgut - animal intestines - to sew his patients up after surgery.
+But he still thought that blood-letting was a good idea.